crozenboom/RFID-Locate-main/Testing/Test12/readme.md

+# Distance Test From Ceiling

-Name of file is distance from antenna
+- Name of file is distance from antenna

-Orientation facing antenna
+- Orientation facing antenna

-20 seconds
+- 20 seconds